 Glen also appreciates being able to show people detailed renderings on screen.
 Even if you’re not a mechanical engineer, you can easily see what the aircraft system is going to look like.
 Aeryon has even used rotating SOLIDWORKS images in a corporate video to help people understand the behind-the-scenes drone design process.

 “I can’t imagine doing this without SOLIDWORKS,” Glen says.
 “I used to start a design with pen and paper.
 Now, with the ease of sketching, assembling, and building in SOLIDWORKS, I just dive right in, even at the concept level.”

 To learn more about Aeryon’s drone design, visit them online at aeryon.com.

-With more core power and performance, and new capabilities for emerging technologies, it’s never been easier to design with SOLIDWORKS®; the 3D CAD solution chosen by more than 3.1 million users worldwide.
+With more core power and performance, and new capabilities for emerging technologies, the 3D CAD solution chosen by more than 3.1 million users worldwide.